iotaledger/introduction-docs/docs/guides/exchange_guide.md

 }
 ```

+`accountId` can then be used to identify the given account via `AccountManager.getAccount(accountId)`.

 Read more about Events in the [API reference](https://wallet-lib.docs.iota.org/libraries/nodejs/api_reference.html#addeventlistenerevent-cb).

-### 5. Check the user balance
+### 5. Check the account balance

-Get the available account balance.
+Get the available account balance across all addresses of the given account:

 ```javascript
     // Always sync before account interactions